suf102/Trading-strategy-backtester/README.md

 The coin filip might do really well or really badly when you run it, so to get an average at the bottom of the notebook there is a cell that will run the coin flip 1000 times just to work out some averages.

 ## Additional work
-I think this would be a prime candidate for mercury interactive webpage for people to tweak perameters to see the results, circumventing the code part.
+First, I think this would be a prime candidate for mercury interactive webpage for people to tweak perameters to see the results, circumventing the code part.

+Second, Jit or multipool could be used to speed up some of the calculations.